luminos-company/secretary/README.md

 ## What is Secretary?
 Secretary is a key management system that allows you to store and manage your keys.

-You would be able to generate various types of keys, such as RSA, ECDSA, and Ed25519, rotating them or keeping them persistent.
+You would be able to generate various types of keys, such as RSA(ALMOST READY), ECDSA(WIP), and Ed25519(WIP), rotating them or keeping them persistent.

 ## Why Secretary?
 There are many key management systems out there, but none of them are open source.
 This is a problem, because you can't trust a closed source system with your keys.